rmsrosa/WebsiteGen/website/blog/2021/02/time_ave_bounds_vanderpol_in_Julia.md

 In its simplest, and nondimensional, form, the equation reads
 $$ {\displaystyle {d^{2}x \over dt^{2}} - \mu (1-x^{2}){dx \over dt}+x=0,}
 $$
 where $\mu>0$.
 This equation has the stationary solution $x(t)=0$, $\forall t\in \mathbb{R}$, and all other solutions converge to a limit cycle that oscillates around the origin.
-The form of the limit cycle and the convergence rate to the limit cycle changes according to the value of the parameter $\mu$.
+The form of the limit cycle and the convergence rate to the limit cycle change according to the value of the parameter $\mu$.

-Below you will find the dynamics of both $x=x(t)$ and its derivative $x'=dx(t)/dt$ for different values of $\mu$, and with the initial condition $x(0)=4.0$ and $x'(0)=6.0$.
+Below you will find the evolution of both $x=x(t)$ and its derivative $x'=dx(t)/dt$ for different values of $\mu$, and with the initial conditions $x(0)=4.0$ and $x'(0)=6.0$.
 Notice that, for small $\mu$, the solution converges faster to the limit cycle, which is nearly a sinusoidal wave; while for large $\mu$, the solution converges slightly slower and the solution develops spikes, as if firing up some signal information (think neurons in biological applications).

 \textoutput{vanderpolsolt}

-Another common representation of the dynamics of an autonomous system is that of phase portrait, in which we draw the orbit, or trajectory, in the phase space of the system.
+Another common representation of the dynamics of an autonomous system is that of a phase portrait, in which we draw the orbit, or trajectory, in the phase space of the system.
 In this case, the phase space is $xy$, where $y=dx/dt$.
 We rewrite the second-order differential equation as a system of first order equations
 $$ \label{vanderpolsystem}
 \begin{cases}
 x' = y, \\